exercism/elixir/exercises/concept/file-sniffer/.docs/instructions.md

 # => "application/octet-stream"
 ```

-Don't worry about reading the file as a binary, assume that has been done for you and will provided for the tests as an argument.
+Don't worry about reading the file as a binary.
+Assume that has been done for you and is provided by the tests as an argument.

 ## 3. Given an extension and a binary file, verify that the file matches the expected type

 Implement the `verify/2` function.
-It should take a file (binary) and extension (string) then an `:ok` or `:error` tuple.
+It should take a file (binary) and extension (string) and return an `:ok` or `:error` tuple.

 ```elixir
 file = File.read!("application.exe")